hodgesse1/reprodres1/README.md

-# reprodres1
+#Project 1 for Reproducible Research

-Project 1 for Reproducible Research
+Greetings!
+This is my first Project for Reproducible Research class on Coursera.
+Should be fun!